 I am so excited to start working full time in public accounting next year.
 I look forward to plugging into the people, projects and opportunities the firm provides.
 We’ll see what the future hold for me!

-Belicia Cespedes, CPA, graduated in August with her master’s in accounting and information systems at California State University-Northridge.
+Belicia Cespedes, CPA, graduated in 2016 with her master’s in accounting and information systems at California State University-Northridge.
 She is treasurer of the American Women’s Society of CPAs and was named one of the Top 100 Most Influential People by Accounting Today in 2015.
-After she completes her internship in risk assurance, she plans to work as a forensic accountant.
+She's working now as a forensic accountant at Pricewaterhouse Coopers.